AI-Assisted Surgery: A Guide to Key Companies & Technology

 Looking forward, several exciting developments will shape AI-assisted surgery’s next wave:

-• Regulatory Framework and Standards: Policymakers are likely to establish clearer guidelines for AI in surgery.
-This might include standards for data sharing (HIPAA/FDA safe harbors for de-identified surgical videos) and certification for AI “explainability.”
+Regulatory Framework and Standards: Policymakers have begun establishing clearer guidelines.
+The FDA's January 2025 draft guidance on AI-enabled DSFs and its PCCP framework represent significant steps, and the joint EMA-FDA guiding principles for AI in medicines (January 2026) signal international alignment.
+The FDA's 2026 guidance agenda includes finalizing lifecycle management rules for AI-enabled devices.
 Insurers may create value-based contracts: e.g. hospitals using certified AI systems for a procedure could receive higher reimbursements if complication rates drop.
-Professional societies (e.g. the American College of Surgeons) are already forming committees on “AI and robotics in surgery” to set best practices.
+Professional societies (e.g. the American College of Surgeons) are forming committees on "AI and robotics in surgery" to set best practices.
 Convergence around shared data ontologies will facilitate multicenter studies, enabling more robust evidence.

 In sum, the confluence of AI, robotics, and data will continue to push surgery toward a high-tech future.
 We expect “AI assistants” to become as integral in operating rooms as anesthesiologists and radiologists are today.
 The broad vision is an OR where the surgeon, robot, and AI form a team – surgery becomes faster, safer, and more consistent, democratizing expertise worldwide.